-You may be looking for headsets or headphones that are designed to work with Unified Communications applications and certified for Skype for Business, optimized for Microsoft Lync, and suitable for softphones from Cisco, Avaya and Skype.
-I've included some UC headphones on this list of the best headphones for work, but the majority of these are mainstream "consumer" headphones that also work well on the go.
+Some of you may be looking for a headset or headphones designed to work with Unified Communications applications and certified for Skype for Business, optimized for Microsoft Lync, and suitable for softphones from Cisco, Avaya and Skype.
+I've included some UC headphones on this list of the best headphones for work, but the majority of these are mainstream consumer headphones that also work well on the go.

-The Bose Noise Cancelling Headphones 700, the long-awaited successor to its QuietComfort 35 II models, may not be a quantum leap forward but these Bose headphones offer slightly better sound, call and noise cancellation quality.
-Alas, this wireless headphone option costs $380 to buy, but they're a strong all-around audio performer with up to 20 hours of battery life.
+The Bose Noise Cancelling Headphones 700, the long-awaited successor to Bose's QuietComfort 35 II model, may not be a quantum leap forward, but these headphones offer slightly better sound and noise cancellation along with top-notch headset performance for voice calls.
+They're a strong all-around audio performer with up to 20 hours of battery life and a more durable design than their predecessor (some find the QuietComfort 35 II headphones slightly more comfortable).

-They're also now available in a UC version that includes a Bose USB Bluetooth link module for pre-pairing with PCs.
+They're also now available in a UC version that includes a Bose USB Bluetooth link module for prepairing with PCs.
 That model -- Bose Noise Cancelling Headphones 700 UC -- is Microsoft Teams-certified.
-Read our Bose Noise Cancelling Headphones 700 review.

 Sony's earlier WH-1000XM3 was a great noise-canceling headphone.
 But if it had a weakness, it was its voice-calling capabilities, particularly in noisier environments.
 The new WH-1000XM4 has improved in that area and also adds multipoint Bluetooth pairing so you can connect to two devices -- such as your phone and PC -- at the same time.
 That means that if a call comes in while you're using the headphones with your computer the audio will switch to your phone when you answer the call.